-Dykstra Naval Architects from Amsterdam took on the job for a repeat client to design the replica of this biggest J ever built to date.
+Dykstra Naval Architects from Amsterdam took on the job for a repeat client to design the replica of Endeavour II.
 Hanuman (Endeavour II) is built in Alustar with a Carbon mast at Royal Huisman Shipyard, not a stranger to the J-Class yachts.
 In 1989 J-K4 Endeavour was re-built at the yard in Vollenhove.
 Dykstra Naval Architects were also responsible for the design work of this re-built.
 Hanuman has a Pieter Beeldsnijder interior.
 Design and building of Hanuman have been according the maximum performance rules of the JCA (J Class Association).
 Hanuman is the first new J built and launched in The Netherlands.

 Below decks, by contrast, interior designer Pieter Beeldsnijder has drawn upon traditional materials and period design references to create all the warmth and ambience of a bygone era using French and American Walnut.